working bees, event set-ups, & canteen duty

 Working bees for this season are as follows:

-• First working bee of the season: 30th of September
+First working bee of the season on the 5th of October

-• Two Day Event working bees: 20th and 27th of January
+Two Day Event working bee one on the 19th of January

-• End of season pack-down working bee: 18th of May
+End of season working bee on the 24th of May

 *Dates may be subject to change